beechit/MisterMaks-EHRM/Packages/Beech/Beech.Ehrm/Documentation/Features/ModalBox.rst

 ===============
 Some parts could be extended in the future:
  * make usage more simple, maybe by moving container of modal and container with default content to layout template
+ * create a dynamic Title based on the process that started the wizard.